moonlit-edelweiss/Call-Of-L4D2-Zombies/README.md

 # Call-Of-Duty-Zombies
-Call of Duty Zombies mod for L4D2.
+Call of Duty Zombies mode for L4D2.

+This mod has been discontinued, but its source code is freely available now.